Skip to main content

 overmind changes submit-plan tfplan.json

-# Override with different config
+# Override with a different config

 overmind changes submit-plan tfplan.json --signal-config team-config.yaml